Pros and cons of a revolving credit facility for UK businesses

 1. Variable cost makes budgeting harder

-The comparison only makes sense in context, though.
-If you're using a revolving facility correctly (drawing and repaying in cycles), your actual interest paid may be lower than a term loan even if the rate is nominally higher.
+Revolving facilities are priced for flexibility.
+You only pay for what you use, and you’re not locked into a fixed schedule.
+The pricing typically reflects that.
+If you have a large, specific, one-off investment requirement (such as buying premises or purchasing equipment outright), a secured term loan may be cheaper over a fixed period.
+The comparison only makes sense in context: if you’re using a revolving facility correctly (drawing and repaying in cycles), your actual interest paid may be lower than a term loan even if the rate is nominally higher.
+Security requirements for revolving facilities vary by lender and facility size.

 3. Requires discipline to manage well